Case Study: Tiny House Trailer Design

 Perimeter

 Designs by Synthesis analyze the frame with loads primarily at the outer edges.
-Our designs don’t leave perimeter loading as a side note, it’s part of the fundamentals.
+Our designs don't leave perimeter loading as a side note, because it is part of the tiny home trailer fundamentals.

 By using tools like FEA fueled by engineering experience, we use cross members designed to carry these loads.
-This is a fundamental part of the design, not an afterthought like many of our competitor’s trailers.
+This is a fundamental part of the design, not an afterthought like many competitive trailers.

 Anchoring

-A typical Tiny House trailer often has threaded studs welded to the frame as anchors for the walls, much like a standard stick built house.
-It’ a great idea, but it has one rather important shortfall – wood changes over time, especially with weather and movement.
+A typical Tiny House trailer has threaded studs welded to the frame as anchors for the walls, much like a standard stick built house.
+It is a good idea, but it has one rather important shortfall - wood changes over time, especially with weather and movement.
 Yes, movement, and trailers introduce a lot of that.

-I learned this lesson working for farmers where I grew up – bolting to wood often requires re-tightening.
-While the big studs look like a great idea, and when they’re new, they feel like a great idea, there is no way to re-tighten over time.
+I learned this lesson working for farmers where I grew up - bolting to wood often requires re-tightening.
+While the big threaded studs look like a great idea, and when they are new, they feel like a good idea, yet, there is no way to re-tighten over time.
 (Maybe cutting holes in the walls to find the studs and tighten things?
-I don’t want to punch holes in the walls to search for studs, do you?)
+I don't want to punch holes in walls to search for studs, do you?)

 The solution is simple.
-Set the anchors in the walls, solid to the footer board, and allow access to clamping bolts from underneath.
+Set anchors in the walls, solid to the footer members, then allow access to the bolts from underneath.
 With anchors in place, you simply go around the trailer frame and tighten each bolt.
 This way, the house is always solid to the trailer.
-It’s simple, and the details are in the plans.
+It is simple.
+Anchoring details are in the plans.

 All The Way To The Ground

 The frame is certainly a major component of the strong foundation.
-So are the supports for the frame – like the axles and jacks and tongue and other supports.
-The tiny house plans dictate square feet and the full size for your tiny house living.
-From that we work out a tandem axle or a triple axle configuration.
-It does depend on where and how big the loads are.
+So are supports for the frame - like the axles, jacks, the tongue and other supports.
+The tiny house plans dictate square feet and the full size of your tiny house living.
+From that we work out a tandem axle, or a triple axle configuration.
+It does depend on where, and how big the loads are.

-If you’re thinking about joining the Tiny House movement, we have something special for you.
-At Synthesis we have awesome DIY plans, and now, and expanded line of Specialty Trailers with these tiny house trailer plans.
-They are sold through MechanicalElements.com, and plans are available now for immediate download.
+If you are thinking about joining the Tiny House movement, we have something special for you.
+These awesome DIY plans, are available now, along with an expanded line of Specialty Trailers including several sizes of tiny home trailer plans.
+20' Trailers, 24' Trailers, 30' Trailers, and 32' Trailers.
+They are all sold through MechanicalElements.com, and plans are ready for immediate download.

-Don’t settle for building your house on a car hauler or a large utility trailer.
-Even a lot of trailers sold as “Tiny Home Trailers” are really just longer flat beds with a perimeter added.
-Don’t settle for that.
+Don't settle for building your house on a car hauler or large utility trailer.
+Unfortunately, a lot of trailers sold as "Tiny Home Trailers" are really just long flat beds with a perimeter added.
+Don't settle for that.

-At Synthesis, we don’t guess at loading while thinking it will be good enough – like some people on YouTube and around the internet.
-Instead, we do the engineering.
+At Synthesis, we don't guess about design while thinking it will be good enough - like some people on YouTube and around the internet.
+Instead, we do the core engineering.
 When you invest in building the house, make sure to start on a solid foundation.

 Good Luck with Your New Home Trailer Project.